devshad-01/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

 - **5-local_variables**: Lists all local variables, environment variables, and functions.
 - **6-create_local_variable**: Creates a new local variable named `BEST` with the value `School`.
 - **7-create_global_variable**: Creates a new global variable named `BEST` with the value `School`.
+- **8-true_knowledge**: Prints the result of the addition of 128 with the value stored in the environment variable TRUEKNOWLEDGE.
+- **9-divide_and_rule**: Prints the result of POWER divided by DIVIDE.